Paubox blog: HIPAA compliant email made easy

 Steps to ensure HIPAA compliance for newsletters

-1. Obtain patient consent and opt-in: Healthcare providers must obtain explicit consent from patients before sending any email, especially newsletters.
+1. Obtain patient consent and opt-in: Healthcare providers must obtain explicit consent from patients before sending marketing emails, especially newsletters.
 Implement a clear opt-in process where patients can willingly subscribe to receive newsletters.
 An easy way to handle this is by including an email subscription option on your website or intake forms, clearly explaining what kind of content they’ll receive.

-3. Use HIPAA compliant email service providers: Using a standard email platform is not enough.
-You need to choose an email provider that offers encryption and signs a business associate agreement (BAA), which is a HIPAA requirement for any third party handling PHI.
+2. Use HIPAA compliant email service providers: Using a standard email platform like Gmail is not enough.
+You need to choose an email provider like Paubox Marketing that offers encryption and signs a business associate agreement (BAA), which is a HIPAA requirement for any third party handling PHI.

-4. Encryption and secure communication: Even if you aren’t sharing PHI in the newsletter, keep patient communications secure.
+3. Encryption and secure communication: Even if you aren’t sharing PHI in the newsletter, secure all patient communications.
 Encryption ensures that even if an email is intercepted, its contents remain unreadable.
 Many HIPAA compliant email platforms offer built-in encryption, protecting the delivery and storage of email data.

 Read more: HIPAA compliant email marketing: What you need to know